ahandrewh teaches IAT-334interface design

 3. Failing to acknowledge the phrases, sentences or ideas of the author of published and unpublished material that is incorporated into an essay or other assignment.

 Plagiarism will result in a grade reduction or school disciplinary action at the instructor's discretion.
+In this course a zero will be applied to the complete grade of a project that plagiarizes.
 For further reference and clarification, please see SFU's academic honesty policy or ask Andrew for clarification.

 Concerns with grades